UnicaLabs-CS/Foresee/README.md

 Foresee
 =======
-*This is a Java porting of the original ART C++ framework from the University of Cagliari.*
+*This is a Java porting of the original [ART C++ framework](https://bitbucket.org/unicalabs/art) from the University of Cagliari.*

 This project is a modular machine learning framework, developed by the University of Cagliari.

-The project aims at reusability and extensibility of the code, allowing third parties to add new functionalities, yet offering a selected set of builting functionalities of wide use.
+The project aims at reusability and extensibility of the code, allowing third parties to add new functionalities, yet offering a selected set of builtin functionalities of wide use.

 ## Structure